Aymen-Attar/react-portfolio/README.md

 # React Portfolio

 Welcome to my portfolio repository!
-This project showcases my skills and experience as a frontend developer using React.js, Tailwind CSS, and other modern web technologies.
+This project showcases my skills and experience as a frontend developer using React.js and Tailwind CSS.

 ## Live Portfolio
 Check out my portfolio live at: [Aymen Attar's Portfolio](https://react-portfolio-five-sooty.vercel.app/)